Portion/Yield:Makes about 50 biscuits

 - 200g hazelnuts, lightly crushed

-Preheat the oven to 180°C and line two baking trays with parchment paper or use non-stick baking trays.
+Preheat the oven to 180°C/Gas Mark 4 and line 2 large baking sheets with non-stick baking paper (or use non-stick baking sheets).

-Space the biscuits on the prepared baking trays leaving at least 5 cm gaps, this allows the cookies to expand and bake evenly (in the winter I press the balls down slightly as the dough will be cold and stiff this will encourage them to spread evenly), bake the biscuits in the preheated oven for 12 – 15 minutes.
+Using a teaspoon as a measuring guide, divide and roll the dough into even-sized balls.
+Place the dough balls on the prepared baking sheets (you’ll need to do this in 2–3 batches), leaving at least a 5cm gap between each one to allow the biscuits to spread and bake evenly (in the winter, I also press the balls down slightly as the dough will be cold and stiff and this will encourage them to spread evenly).
+Bake in the oven for 12–15 minutes until cooked, crisp and golden brown.

-Store the biscuits in a air tight container for up to one week.
+Store the biscuits in an airtight container for up to a week.

 Add 200g milk or white chocolate chips to the biscuit dough and reduce the hazelnuts to 50g.
-Alternatively replace the hazelnuts with 200g dried cranberries and add the zest of one orange for a tasty twist.
+Alternatively, replace the hazelnuts with 200g dried cranberries and add the finely grated zest of 1 orange for a tasty twist.